-1 Year 3 Years 5 Years 10 Years \$43 \$163 \$294 \$677
+1 Year 3 Years 5 Years 10 Years \$47 \$176 \$316 \$725

 The Municipal Bond Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 11% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 49% of the average value of its portfolio.

 To achieve its investment objective, under normal market conditions, the Municipal Bond Fund invests at least 80% of its total assets in municipal securities that pay income that is exempt from regular federal personal income tax.
-These municipal securities include obligations issued by U.S. states and their subdivisions, authorities, instrumentalities, and corporations, as well as obligations issued by U.S. territories (such as Puerto Rico, the U.S. Virgin Islands, and Guam), which may include a focus on the California municipal securities market.
-The Fund may invest without limit in securities that generate income subject to the federal alternative minimum tax applicable to non-corporate shareholders.
+These municipal securities include obligations issued by U.S. states and their subdivisions, authorities, instrumentalities, and corporations, as well as obligations issued by U.S. territories (such as Puerto Rico, the U.S. Virgin Islands, and Guam).
+The Fund may invest without limit in securities that generate income subject to the federal alternative minimum tax applicable to corporate or non-corporate shareholders.
 The Fund may invest in bonds of any maturity and duration.